Jada Pinkett Smith Says There Have Been Betrayals of the Heart in Relationship With Will Smith

 In a teaser for an upcoming episode of Red Table Talk, the 47-year-old actress can be seen talking to couples therapist Esther Perel about the various forms of relational betrayal.

 "I'm asked a lot about, 'Is there infidelity in your relationship with Will?'" the Girls Trip star says.
-"And it's like, 'No, but there've been other betrayals of the heart that have been far bigger than I could even think in regards to an infidelity situation."
+"And it's like, 'No, but there've been other betrayals of the heart that have been far bigger than I could even think in regards to an infidelity situation.'"

 To be clear, Pinkett Smith doesn't specify what these situations entailed in the sneak peek.
 But as Perel notes, there can be several kinds of relational betrayal—including contempt, neglect, violence and indifference.